 what has been excluded!

-I often find some very important issues are left out:
+When I review prenuptial agreements, I often find some very important issues

-4) share of a business or professional practice;
+- share of a business or professional practice

 It’s also important to know what you as a spouse would normally be